Did you know in Queensland the way to vote is different in state and local government elections? Find out how our different voting systems work.

 - Mayors in local government elections

-- Councillors in local governments where wards or divisions exist (divided).
+- Councillors in local governments where single-member wards or divisions exist (single-member divided councils).

 To cast a formal vote: